DhonyImamS/api-automation-ts/README.md

-# Auotomotation API Typescript with Jest
+# Automation API Typescript with Jest

 Boilerplate for automation api that implement adapter pattern using typescript with supertest + axios and jest as runner